nmlt/gtk4-rs/book/src/lists.md

 {{#rustdoc_include ../listings/lists/4/main.rs:factory_setup}}
 ```

-An expressions describes a reference to a value.
+An expression describes a reference to a value.
 So when we create a [`ConstantExpression`](../git/docs/gtk4/struct.ConstantExpression.html) of `list_item`, we create a reference to a `ListItem`.
 We then create a [`PropertyExpression`](../git/docs/gtk4/struct.PropertyExpression.html) to get a reference to the "item" property of `list_item`.
 With another `PropertyExpression` we get a reference to the "number" property of the "item" property of `list_item`.